paliAli/Nuptake_project/GoogleEarthEngine/README.md

 ## Calculation of Vegetation Indices
 The vegetation indices were calculated using their specific formulas.
 Next, the average value of the VI for the Boundaries area was calculated and the data was then plotted and downloaded as csv file.

+First, I used a different cloud masking process which I later changed because it was filtering out too many images.
+I kept the time-series plots, where the new ones have (2) next to their name.

 # Available Data
 Each VI has its own folder containing: